Balcony & Container Gardening

 Watering vertical planters

-For more watering detail, read How Often Should You Water Plants in Pots in the UK?.
+For a broader watering routine, read How Often Should You Water Plants in Pots in the UK?.

 Best plants for vertical planters